 Our Team

-Konstantina is the Chair and Founder of Bringing [Dis]Ability to the Bar, she is currently working at Bhatt Murphy as a COVID-19 Paralegal and she has been offered a pupillage with Nexus Chambers.
-She has been diagnosed with Ulrich Muscular Dystrophy and decided to found the organisation because she was exposed to severe discrimination when trying to apply for mini-pupillages and was discouraged to pursue a career in the Bar by many.
-However, she knows that there are many disabled aspiring barristers out there who have similar experiences to her.
-Through Bringing [Dis]Ability to the Bar she hopes to be able to provide support to many people who have a disability and want to become barristers.
-Konstantina aims to provide through BDABar a platform where we can dismantle the stereotypes and prejudices that affect disabled individuals within the Bar and raise awareness on disabilities and accessibility.
-Fun fact: Konstantina once upon a time was studying astrophysics and participated in Greek National Competitions.
+Konstantina is the Chair and Founder of Bringing [Dis]Ability to the Bar, and she is currently undertaking her pupillage with Nexus Chambers.
+She has been diagnosed with Ulrich Muscular Dystrophy and decided to found the organisation because she was exposed to severe discrimination and was discouraged from pursuing a career in the Bar by many.
+However, she knows that there are many disabled aspiring barristers out there who share similar experiences to hers.
+Through Bringing [Dis]Ability to the Bar, she hopes to support disabled individuals who want to become barristers.
+Konstantina envisions BDABar as a platform where we can dismantle the stereotypes and prejudices that affect disabled people and raise awareness of disabilities and accessibility.
+Fun fact: Konstantina, once upon a time, was studying astrophysics and participated in Greek National Competitions.
 Find out more about Konstantina here.

 Zoe Chan, Vice Chair, She/Her